vyalikov/signet-rails/README.md

 13. Error handling...
 14. Document the various `env` values that can/will be set and when (e.g. `signet.XXX.persistance\_obj` on `auth\_callback`)
 15. Allow shortened form of common scopes (userprofile etc)
-16. Do we need a require in the initializer?

 ## Contributing